bcorfman/arcade_actions/README.md

     for asteroid in collision_data["asteroid_hits"]:
         print("Asteroid collisions!")
 ```
-This example shows how animations actions can be logically separated from collision responses, making your game code far more understandable.
+This example shows how animation actions can be logically separated from collision responses, making your code simple and appealing.
-Compare this to the amount of disordered and low-level game code you are writing now.
-If writing high-level code appeals to you ... it's why you chose Python in the first place ... read on!
+If writing high-level game code appeals to you ... it's why you chose Python in the first place ... read on!

 ## 📚 Documentation Overview